Makindo Medical Notes"One small step for man, one large step for Makindo" |

 |Hypoglossal Nerve

-The oculomotor nerve, also known as cranial nerve III, is responsible for most of the eye's movements, including the constriction of the pupil and maintaining an open eyelid.
+The oculomotor nerve (cranial nerve III) is responsible for most eye movements, pupil constriction, and maintaining an open eyelid.

 Anatomy of the Oculomotor Nerve